dynaconf/dynaconf/docs/guides/usage.md

 To find the files defined in `SETTINGS_FILE_FOR_DYNACONF` the search will start at the path defined in `ROOT_PATH_FOR_DYNACONF` (if defined), then will recursively walk to its root and then will try the **folder where the called program is located** and then it will recursivelly try its parent directories **until the root parent is reached which can be File System `/` or the current working dir** then finally will try the **current working directory** as the last option.

-Some people prefer to put settings in a subfolder so for each of the paths it will also search in a relative folder called `config/`.
+Some people prefer to put settings in a sub-folder so for each of the paths it will also search in a relative folder called `config/`.

 Dynaconf will stop searching on the first match and if no file is found it will **fail silently** unless `SILENT_ERRORS_FOR_DYNACONF=false` is exported.